 The Detroit Promise Scholarship awards renewable full-tuition scholarships to qualified students who graduate from Detroit high schools (four years of attendance in Detroit high school(s).
 Students are required to have a grade point of 3.0 by February 1st of their senior year and a minimum composite ACT of 21 or SAT 1060.
 Additional details are available at Detroit Regional Chamber of Commerce.

 College of Engineering and Computer Science Scholarships

-The College of Engineering and Computer Science provides many scholarships are available to incoming freshmen and transfer students entering an approved College of Engineering and Computer Science.
-Students are considered automatically for awards.
-With one exception, no additional application is needed.
+The College of Engineering and Computer Science provides many scholarships are available to incoming freshmen and transfer students entering an eligible major in College of Engineering and Computer Science.
+Students are considered automatically for awards through the admission process.

 UM Employee Scholarship Program

 The University of Michigan-Dearborn Employee Scholarship provides scholarship support of 25% of assessed tuition and fees that benefit the staff and faculty of the entire University of Michigan System (Ann Arbor, Flint, Dearborn, and the Health System) who attend the University of Michigan-Dearborn as a degree seeking undergraduate or graduate student.